Thank you for your response

 Consider a consultant providing services to his clients.

-By implementing GST on goods and services, the Indian government is looking at improving the economy by eliminating the cascading system of tax and streamlining the business process in India.
+By implementing GST on goods and services, the economy is improving through the elimination of the cascading system of tax and streamlining the business process in India.